Estimated reading time: 7 minutes

 7. Background/Credit Checks

-In today’s society, it is only wise to perform a background check on all church employees and volunteers.
+In today’s society, it is wise to conduct background checks on all church employees and volunteers.

-In addition, people who have access to church funds should also be subjected to a credit check.
+In addition, people who have access to church funds should also undergo a credit check.

 8. Watch for Warning Signs